Okay, show of hands.

 My take: Another solid choice from Hot Shot.
 The Defender model has less insulation than the Huntsman model.
 At this price point, these are hard to beat.
 The Hot Shot Defenders are a great choice if on a tight budget.

-Ranking Cold Weather Hunting Gloves
+Choosing the Best Cold Weather Hunting Gloves

 Instead of basing my conclusion purely on the reviews of others, I turned to science.

 Keeping hands warm follows the same layering principles you should be using for the rest of your body.
+And picking the best cold weather hunting gloves is no different.

 For those of you that are not familiar here is the basic gist: